Antarctic Recruitment

 Are you looking for the work adventure of a lifetime?
-We're recruiting for people to live and work with us in Antarctica.
+We regularly recruit for people to live and work with us in Antarctica.

 Workplaces don't come much cooler or more remote.
 Whether it's your commute, your co-workers, or simply the view – this is a job like no other.